bjanesko/a-chemists-eye/README.md

 # a-chemists-eye
+"Seeing With a Chemist's Eye"
-Scripts for visualizing &amp; animating molecules, using the Multiwfn wavefunction analysis program and the VMD molecular visualization program
+Scripts for visualizing and animating molecules, using the Multiwfn wavefunction analysis program and the VMD molecular visualization program